 It was Tutu who first baptised South Africa the “rainbow nation” at the first all-race elections in 1994.

 In 1996 — two years after Nelson Mandela became South Africa’s first black president — he retired as archbishop of Cape Town to head up the Truth and Reconciliation Commission.

 For 30 months, the commission lifted the lid on the horrors of apartheid by investigating atrocities.
 At one of its first hearings, Tutu broke down and sobbed as a disabled victim described his torture by the security forces.

-After a short stint as a teacher, his anger over the inferior education offered black children prompted him to become a priest instead.
+After a short stint as a teacher, his anger over the inferior education offered black children prompted him to become a priest.

-"It wasn't for very highfalutin ideals that I became a priest," he said in a biography.
-"It was almost by default."
+“It wasn’t for very highfalutin ideals that I became a priest,” he said in an authorised biography.
+“It was almost by default.”